anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 ![v-value](v-value.png)

-Figure 3 of Section 3, _V-values_, of https://arxiv.org/abs/1712.07447 (_Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_).
+Figure 3 in Section 3, _V-values_, of https://arxiv.org/abs/1712.07447 (_Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_).

 _to be continued_